Jamal40/GenericAddingUsingReflection/README.md

 # GenericAddingUsingReflection

+## Why?
-## have made this idea to practice Reflection.
+have made this idea to practice Reflection.

 ## Inspiration
 Drupal inspired me to achieve this idea.
 I liked how Drupal handles adding/posting different contents using only one endpoint.